-This topic describes the application scenarios of two single sign-on (SSO) methods that are supported by Alibaba Cloud: role-based SSO and user-based SSO.
+This topic describes the scenarios of two single sign-on (SSO) methods that are supported by Alibaba Cloud: role-based SSO and user-based SSO.
 You can select an SSO method based on your business requirements.

 - You do not want to create or manage users on Alibaba Cloud.
 Then, you can reduce costs and eliminate the need to synchronize users.

 - You want to implement SSO to Alibaba Cloud and manage some users on Alibaba Cloud.
 The users managed on Alibaba Cloud can be used to test new features of Alibaba Cloud and log on to Alibaba Cloud if your network or identity provider (IdP) encounters exceptions.

-- You want to manage the operation permissions on Alibaba Cloud according to the user groups in your local IdP or a specific user attribute.
+- You want to manage the permissions on Alibaba Cloud based on the user groups in your local IdP or a specific user attribute.
 Then, you can manage user permissions by grouping users in your local IdP or changing the attribute of a user.

 - You have multiple Alibaba Cloud accounts and only one IdP.
 You want to implement SSO to multiple Alibaba Cloud accounts by configuring your IdP only once.